nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ---

 # ClientCare User Guide
+This user guide is meant for ClientCare Version `v1.2`.

+Too many clients to keep track off?
+Not sure when is your next appointment?
-ClientCare is a **desktop application for assisting insurance agents in managing their client relationships and follow-ups effectively.** While it has a Graphical User Interface (GUI), most of the user interactions happen using through text commands.
-If you can type fast, ClientCare can get your client management done faster than traditional GUI apps.
+Fret not!
+ClientCare is a **desktop application for assisting insurance agents in managing their client relationships and follow-ups effectively.**
+Built with your needs in mind, ClientCare is here to help you manage all your clients, appointments and policies, **all in one place**!

+New to ClientCare?
+We recommend you to check out the [Using this guide](#using-this-guide) section to get you started.
+Ready to head straight into the action?
+You can refer to our [Quick Start](#quick-start) section to set ClientCare up.

 <!-- * Table of Contents -->
 <frontmatter>